mpresl/fitness-app/README.md

-The backend Api for a fitness app
+The backend Api for a fitness app created with Spring Boot, PostGres, Swagger Hub